redgridone/plasmid/README.md

 A non-author wishing to verify part of the feed must request a subset of the tree hashes signed by the author.
 This allows them to verify ordering and authorship on a partial chunk.
 This is similar to how file chunks are verified in BitTorrent.

 A messaging protocol allows peers to request subsets of the feed from the author or from each other.
 It also allows peers to notify each other of new messages as they are created so they can be propagated in close to real time.

-### Hyperswarm

-This is the peer-to-peer networking and discovery layer.
-Without going into too much detail it allows the discovery of peers via a number of different methods (both distributed and centralised) and connects them over a socket connection.
-Peers advertise the topic they have and different topics they are interested in to connect with other peers.

-In this protocol (similar to DAT) the topic is the public key of the feed.

 ## Added Functionality